Research

 himalay.ai is where the research becomes a working system, an intelligence that pairs people who genuinely resonate, guides conversation, and keeps the space safe.
 It is our method, applied at scale.

 The conversation studies are mostly single-session experiments; the longevity findings are correlational meta-analyses, robust, but not proof that any one product moves the needle on mortality.
-We keep our claims matched to the strength of the evidence: we build the conditions these studies reward.
+We keep our claims matched to the strength of the evidence: we build the conditions these studies point to.

 Why it matters

-1 in 4 people worldwide feel very lonely.
+Nearly 1 in 4 people worldwide feel very or fairly lonely.

 Connection is now a measurable public-health factor, on a par with the biggest drivers of health and longevity.
 We’re building the science, and the tools, to do something about it.